 Dissertation

-My dissertation develops an account of the epistemology of liberalism and uses it to propose a model of “philosophical liberalization” for nonliberal—particularly Muslim-majority—societies.
+This dissertation develops a nonsectarian account of the epistemology of liberalism and uses this account to propose a model of ‘philosophical liberalization’ for nonliberal—particularly Muslim-majority—societies.
 I focus on public reason liberalism—according to which, roughly, political decisions must be “publicly justifiable” to citizens—since it represents the dominant strand in contemporary liberal theory.
 The dissertation consists of three chapters: the first articulates the conceptual epistemic content of liberalism, the second its character-epistemic content, and the third advances a model of philosophical liberalization.

-Chapter 3 explores a key practical implication of liberal epistemology articulated in the preceding chapters by applying it to the liberalization of nonliberal societies.
-This chapter introduces “philosophical liberalization,” a novel form of liberalization distinct from the political and economic forms studied in the social sciences.
-I define philosophical liberalization as the transformation of unreasonable comprehensive doctrines (or belief systems) into reasonable ones.
-While political and economic forms of liberalization focus exclusively on institutional design, I argue that comprehensive doctrine transformation is equally crucial for transitioning to a liberal order.
-Drawing on public reason liberalism, I identify two components of comprehensive doctrine reasonableness: endorsing fair cooperation and accepting reasonable disagreement.
-I then construct a working model of philosophical liberalization by combining Quine’s theory of belief revision and Cristina Bicchieri’s account of social norm change.
-The model reveals liberalism to be, at its core, a political theory of reasonableness.
-Accordingly, a nonliberal society need not embrace a classical or comprehensive form of liberalism—an unrealistic expectation—to build a liberal polity.
-Instead, it can transition to a liberal order if its dominant doctrines are transformed into reasonable versions of themselves.
-For instance, a society where citizens predominantly adhere to, say, nationalism, Islam, or Confucianism can build a liberal order provided these doctrines are reasonable versions of themselves.
+Building upon the first two chapters, Chapter 3 proposes a model of liberalization for nonliberal societies.
+It introduces “philosophical liberalization” as a novel form of liberalization distinct from the political and economic forms studied in social sciences.
+Philosophical liberalization is the transformation of unreasonable comprehensive doctrines (belief systems) into reasonable ones.
+On this model, a nonliberal society can transition to a liberal order if its dominant doctrines are revised into reasonable versions of themselves.
+For instance, a society where citizens adhere to nationalism, Islam, or Confucianism can build a liberal order if these doctrines are reasonable versions of themselves.
 I illustrate this model with case studies on Islam and Turkey.

-Committee members: Robert Talisse (chair), Scott Aikin, Jacob Barrett, David Thorstad, Quassim Cassam (Univ of Warwick)
+Committee members: Robert Talisse (chair), Lenn Goodman, Scott Aikin, Jacob Barrett, David Thorstad